rickcedwhat/polyglot-wordle/README.md

 [ ] Scoring animations
 [ ] Allow player to buy a letter - 200 points and will randomly pick an unknown letter and show it on the board for the rest of the game

+For Gemini

+[ ] add friendships

+[ ] a challenge button that will create a challenge doc in firestore

+[ ] profile pages where a user can pin 5 games and accept challenges on these games from anyone

+[ ] if someone has already completed the same game as you and either of you initiate a challenge, once the challenge is accepted it should auto-complete

+[ ] challenges have to be accepted and can be denied or ignored

 ## Official Scoring Rules

 A player's total score is the sum of all points earned from bonuses, minus any penalties.